 General Test Prep Procedure

 We use an individualized, one-on-one approach with students.
-As a part of our Test Prep Package, (see pricing here), we provide a test prep book.
+As a part of our Test Prep Package, we provide a test prep book.
 Each student takes an initial diagnostic practice test at home under conditions that are as close as possible to actual testing conditions.
 (In-office test monitoring is available at extra cost.)

 When the answer sheets are returned to us (either via email or in person), we score the test and our test prep specialists analyze the errors.
 If the student chooses to write an essay, which is optional for the ACT and SAT, it is evaluated as well, at an additional cost.

-Different tutors are used for verbal/reading and math concepts/calculation.
+Different tutors are used for verbal/reading/English and math concepts/calculation.
 Individual one-on-one sessions are then scheduled with the appropriate tutor(s), to focus on areas that need attention.

 In a typical session, the tutor works with the student to strengthen areas of weakness and discusses how to zero-in on the desired responses, pointing out commonly-asked types of questions.
 The tutor also explains tips for working against the clock and addresses other useful test-taking strategies.